 Late in the fifth century, the Romans felt ready to finish off the Etruscan city of Veii, which had long been an annoyance to them.
 Only a dozen miles north of Rome and on the opposite bank of the Tiber, Rome and Veii had quarreled since earliest times over who could mine the salt pans at the mouth of the river.
 The two cities had fought twice (483-474 and 438-426), with inconclusive results.
-This time the Roman army, now vastly improved after fighting other enemies, laid siege to Veii.
-According to the account the siege lasted for a full decade, and in it Rome's first professional army came into existence; soldiers recruited for a single summer campaign were paid to stay on the front lines all year round.
-When Veii finally surrendered in 396 B.C., the Roman commander, Marcus Furius Camillus, annexed both the city and the land it ruled, doubling the size of Rome's territory in one stroke.
-Most of this land promptly went to the poor to keep the plebeians happy.
-Veii had help from three other Etruscan city-states, so these were marked for punishment next.
-Two of them, the small towns of Sutrium and Nepi, fell in 387; Caere was taken in 384.
-Rome gave these lands to its allies, so they could have something to show for their efforts.
-Though it acted generous in victory, Rome had regained its status as the leading city of Latium.
+For their third match the Roman army was vastly improved from the experience it had gained fighting other enemies, but Veii was almost as large as Rome, and located in an easily defended position, so the Veientines were up to the challenge.
+If we can believe Livy, the Romans tried to blockade Veii, and this siege lasted for a full decade (406-396); in other words, it was another Trojan War.
+Consequently Rome's first professional army came into existence; soldiers recruited for a single summer campaign were paid to stay in camps surrounding Veii all year round.
+Still, the soldiers suffered serious financial hardship; many of them had been farmers before the war and they couldn't tend their fields while on the front lines, and the pay the soldiers received was not enough to keep their families out of poverty.
+It looks like Rome was approaching bankruptcy after ten years of this, because one of the commanding generals, Marcus Furius Camillus, was appointed dictator in 396 B.C. for the purpose of ending the stalemate.
+Camillus did it by having the soldiers break into Veii through one of the city's sewers.
+Then, because this had been a fight to the finish, the Romans killed the men of Veii, sold the women and children into slavery, destroyed the city, and annexed the land it ruled, almost doubling the size of Rome's territory in one stroke.
+Most of this land promptly went to the plebeians to keep them happy.

-Then two tribunes, Licinius and Sextus, passed a sweeping set of reforms that softened the pitiless old laws on debtors(13), and opened all state offices to plebeians, even the consulship; they now required that one of the two consuls be a plebeian.
+Then two tribunes, Licinius and Sextus, passed a sweeping set of reforms that softened the pitiless old laws on debtors(13), and opened all state offices to plebeians; they even required that one of the two consuls be a plebeian.
 In practice, though, what really happened was that the patricians made a deal with the well-to-do plebeians.
 Once a pleb joined the elite, he became as conservative as a blue-blooded old patrician.

 The ancients never wondered why Rome became the capital of the known world; according to legend Romulus predicted it would be a great city.
 Whenever Rome needed it, the Senate and people acted with a courage and discipline that both deserved and ensured the favor of the gods.
 But history is crowded with brave people who failed (the Celts, for instance), so now historians look for a less glorious answer in social and economic statistics.